hopedeveloper08/hopedeveloper08/README.md

 ---

-## About me
+## Summary

 Python developer with 1+ years of experience in developing web applications, APIs, and microservices.
 Proficient in python and back-end development using Django, with experience in RESTful services and databases.
 Passionate about clean, maintainable, test code and best practices in software development. familiar with machine learning.

 ---

 ## Abilities

-- Scripting with Python
+- Scripting and service creation with Python
 - Web application development with Django
 - API services development with Django Rest Framework (DRF), FastAPI
 - Building machine learning models